 The first place middle and high school teams from State events will travel to the national competition.
 These teams must compete in all tasks listed above.
-This event is scheduled to occur June 23-25, 2016 hosted by Utah MESA.
+This event is scheduled to occur in June 2017 hosted by Pennsylvania MESA.
 Feedback/comments should be submitted via the attached Activity Feedback Form.